peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/elb.md

 * 4xx errors are client induced errors
 * 5xx errors are application induced errors
     * Load balancer Errors 503 means at capacity or no registered target
-* If the LB can’t connect to your application, check your security
+* If the LB can’t connect to your application, check your security groups